Roofing

 All applications for reroofing projects must include the following information:

-• A photograph of the existing building from the street
+• A photo of the building from the street

-• A photograph of the existing roof surface
+• A photo of the existing roof surface

 • A manufacturer’s cut sheet or product information for the proposed roofing product(s)